Protection Ritual to Stop conflict and War in Sudan

 Thread charm Stabilizes field Weekly refresh

 Quiet consistency often protects better than dramatic moves.
-If you want, I can help tailor these warding steps to your setting—reach out and I will guide you gently.
+If you’d like, I can help tailor these warding steps to your setting—reach out and I will guide you gently.

 Contact me for personalized guidance and stronger results

-If you want tailored support, reach out and we will shape a plan that fits your life.
-I offer private reviews of your space, timing, and materials so the work becomes practical and safe for you.
+If you want tailored support, we will shape a plan that fits your life.
+I offer private reviews of your space, timing, and materials so the practice becomes practical, safe, and discreet.

 I bring years of experience and a trauma‑aware, privacy‑respecting approach.
-I answer questions about substitutions, wording, and journaling so you stay confident and calm while practicing.
+I answer questions about substitutions, wording, and journaling so you can practice with confidence.

 Call or WhatsApp: Contact Dr Kabonge on +256778320910 For Help

-• I invite you to message or call me today for one‑on‑one guidance tailored to your needs and environment.
+• Message or call for one‑on‑one guidance tailored to your needs and environment.

 • I will review your setup, refine steps, and help plan a gentle rhythm of daily micro‑steps plus a weekly reset.

-• I respect your beliefs and traditions; we co‑create language that honors your heart and values.
+• I respect your beliefs and traditions and co‑create language that honors your values.

 Space & materials review Fits practice to real life One short remote session

-Answers to questions Builds confidence Email or message reply within 48 hours
+Answers to questions Builds confidence Message reply within ~48 hours

 Remote coaching Private, accessible support Weekly brief check‑ins